 In Blog

-Moving to a new city isn’t a slam-dunk.
-It takes courage, planning, money, and energy.
+But first: Take the time to congratulate yourself!
+Moving to a new city isn’t always easy.
+It takes courage, planning, commitment, money, and energy.

-And now you’ve made it.
+And now you’ve made the decision.
+Good for you!

-Settling in means getting your new home in order, locating community support, and establishing new connections.
-Even if you’ve moved to another neighborhood or section of your current city, these tips will still apply to you.
-Think about how different it is in one part of your city compared with another.
+Whether you’ve moved across the country or across the state — in fact, even if you’ve moved to another neighborhood or section of your current city — these tips will still apply to you.
+(Think about how different it is in one part of your city compared with another!)

 Before the Move